irwinj22/FallenStars/docs/peer_review_response.md

 9. Carts has been deleted, but total number of connections has been reduced as much as possible.
 10. Repeat code within catalog has been reduced by offering only items.
 11. More comments have been made throughout the entire program.
-12. parameter binding variables have been made more specific.
+12. Parameter binding variables have been made more specific.

 # Code Review Comments: Matthew Province
 1. Syntax has been made more consistent with all-uppercase sql keywords.